Kim Woo-bin: Philanthropy

-In January 2023, Kim donated 100 million won to Asan Medical Center in Seoul, the donation will be used to support the treatment of poor patients.
+In January 2023, Kim donated ₩100 million to Asan Medical Center in Seoul to support the treatment of poor patients, with a further ₩100 million donation in January 2025.
+In March 2025, Kim donated ₩50 million to the Korean Red Cross to help wildfire victims in the Ulsan, Gyeongbuk, and Gyeongnam regions.

-Ambassador activities
+Ambassadorship

 In 2013, Kim was named honorary ambassador for his alma mater, Jeonju University.
 The same year, he was appointed the public relations ambassador of the 2013 Suwon Information Science Festival; and ambassador of the "Good Downloader Campaign" organized by the Korean Film Council and Film Federation Against Piracy.

-In 2015, Kim was chosen as the promotional ambassador of CJ CGV's arthouse exhibition chain CGV ARTHOUSE.
+In 2015, Kim was chosen as the promotional ambassador of CJ CGV's arthouse exhibition chain CGV Arthouse.

 In April 2017, Kim was appointed as an honorary ambassador for the 2018 Winter Olympics in Pyeongchang, South Korea.
 Kim is the second actor to take on this role and was set to take part in various activities to promote the event.
-In October, however, he was pulled from the role due to his ongoing cancer treatments.